The open letter. Media release below.

-Among other important points, the letter contrasts the treatment of the National Archives of Australia with the largesse enjoyed by the Australian War Memorial.
+Among other important points, the original letter contrasts the treatment of the National Archives of Australia with the largesse enjoyed by the Australian War Memorial.
 Yet the Archives contains massive holdings of records of Australian service during our wars!
+Here’s a Financial Review story on the decaying service records at the Archives.

 FOR IMMEDIATE RELEASE